-Like we said earlier in this article, a Solo 401(k) will have higher contribution limits than a standard 401(k).
+As we said earlier in this article, a Solo 401(k) will have higher contribution limits than a standard 401(k).
 That is why people like this opportunity.
 Since employer contributions and employee contributions are made by one person, a Solo 401(k) allows people to contribute more.

 When it comes to a Solo 401(k) you may be able to consider your contributions as a tax deduction.
-For example, let’s say you maxed out your contribution limit for 2021 and contributed $58,000 into your Solo 401(k) as a self employed person younger than 50 years old.
+For example, let’s say you maxed out your contribution limit for 2021 and contributed $58,000 into your Solo 401(k) as a self-employed person younger than 50 years old.
 You may be able to get a tax deduction worth that amount!

 Potential Roth Component

 When it comes to a Solo 401(k), you may be able to defer a Roth component.
 This would give you the opportunity to make deferrals into the account with after-tax funds.
-That means you have the opportunity to take funds out tax free (as long as you follow the rules).
-When you take out funds tax free that means you will not be responsible for any additional takes on the money you take out!
+That means you have the opportunity to take funds out tax-free (as long as you follow the rules).
+When you take out funds tax-free that means you will not be responsible for any additional takes on the money you take out!

 Availability for a Spousal Solo 401(k)

-If you are self employed but have your spouse working for you then they could take advantage of the Solo 401(k).
+If you are self-employed but have your spouse working for you then they could take advantage of the Solo 401(k).
 This is only available if your spouse is employed by your business and you pay them a wage or salary that they claim as income.

 Drawbacks of a Solo 401(k)